-Its name – the Global Leadership Program – is so generic it could be attached to just about any MBA-granting institution with just about any cohort of applicants: teachers, prospective hedge fund managers, political activists.
-But this unique Global Leadership Program is anchored in the world of music.
+Its name – the Global Leaders Program – is so generic it could be attached to just about any MBA-granting institution with just about any cohort of applicants: teachers, prospective hedge fund managers, political activists.
+But this unique Global Leaders Program is anchored in the world of music.

 In 2012, GLP emerged out of the YOA as a nine-month opportunity for gifted young artists to go beyond their musical ambitions and learn ways to become leaders in fields that transcend the practice room and concert hall and take their imaginations and entrepreneurial energy into communities all over the world.